deepakm925/sample_gh_project/README.md

 Github test project

 ### Description
 The purpose of this project is to understand knowledge of using Github and Git commands.
+This project is a basic quiz with basic functions carrying out simple executions such as mathemtical calculations and if statements.

 ### Files used
 `Githubtestproject.ipynb`